Your

 articulating the emotions can be hard, so the psychotherapist will have to

-All sorts of techniques could be used, but their primary intent is to lead
+of techniques could be used, but their primary intent is to lead you from

-you from that seemingly meaningless slip or hesitation into a full experience
+that seemingly meaningless slip or hesitation into a full experience of the

-of the emotions that are hidden within it.
-This requires nothing of you but
+emotions that are hidden within it.
+This requires nothing of you but an

 You yourself,

-with the unconscious happen spontaneously and unexpectedly.
-So just speak
+the unconscious happen spontaneously and unexpectedly.
+So just speak about

-about anything that comes to mind, and let your psychotherapist do his or
+anything that comes to mind, and let your psychotherapist do his or her job

 If this sounds